|

 - merchant, the e-commerce Web site

-- acquirer, a financial institution that process payments
+- acquirer, a financial institution that process

-- payment gateway, an interface between e-merchant and acquirer
+- payment gateway, an interface between e-merchant and

-- processor, a large data center that processes credit card transactions.
+- processor, a large data center that processes credit

 An online payment transaction using a payment gateway system is basically a 6-step process:

-1) the customer places an order online by selecting items from a Web site catalog; the site often replies with an order summary of the items, their price, a total amount, an order number
+1) the customer places an order online by selecting items from a Web site catalog; the site often replies with an order summary of the items, their price, a total amount,

 2) the customer confirms the order, including payment data, to the e-merchant (payment information's usually encrypted)